ianJStutor/linked-list/README.md

 ## Description

 Linked lists are scalable, fast, and more efficient than mutable arrays.
-They can be implemented with stacks, higher math, and sparse matrices, to name a few use cases.
+They can be implemented for stacks, higher math, and sparse matrices, to name a few use cases.

 This library is a doubly linked list with an O(1) insertion time and O(n) iteration time.